Comment on page

 Therapeutic proteins are an increasingly important class of drugs.
 Particularly, monoclonal antibodies are used for different indications including cancer, inflammatory and autoimmune diseases .
-Engineered antibody fragments with tailored pharmacokinetic properties have potential as diagnostic and therapeutic agents .
+These engineered antibody fragments with tailored pharmacokinetic properties have the potential to be used as diagnostic and therapeutic agents .

 Within this model, the transcapillary exchange of the drug is described by the two-pore formalism , , .
 According to this theory, the barrier between plasma and interstitial space is described as a membrane consisting of two types of pores: a few large and many small ones.
 Macromolecules can pass through these pores by convection as well as diffusion.
 In order to describe these processes, the endothelial permeabilities and osmotic reflection coefficients of the drug for the different organs are calculated within PK-Sim® from the Stokes radius of the drug and endothelial properties like pore radii and hydraulic conductivity .

 Nonspecific binding or specific binding of the therapeutic protein to its target can be added within PK-Sim®.
-Specific binding within a tumor or a detailed description of target mediated clearance by receptor internalization can be added within MoBi® based on a PK-Sim® protein model.
+Specific binding within a tumor or a detailed description of target mediated clearance by receptor internalization can be added within MoBi® based on a PK-Sim® protein.